 - In autotrophs, various types of photosynthetic pigments (like bacteriochlorophyll, bacterioviridin, and carotenoids) are present in their bodies.

 - They can survive at temperatures of 70°C to 80°C.

 - In the absence of chromosomes, bacterial mitosis and meiosis cell division do not occur.

 - They can be reproduced by vegetative, asexual, and sexual methods.

 - Sexual reproduction is of a special type – gene recombination takes place by conjunction, transformation, and transduction.

-- A few bacteria can fix atmospheric nitrogen.
+- Bacteria can synthesize vitamins.
+A few of them can fix atmospheric nitrogen.